-Financial and White Collar Crimes Defense
+Financial Crimes Defense Attorney Massachusetts

 Financial crime charges in Massachusetts range from misdemeanor check fraud to felony embezzlement, money laundering, and healthcare fraud carrying years in state prison.
-For 30 years we have successfully defended individuals facing financial and white collar charges throughout Essex County and Eastern Massachusetts.
+For over 30 years we have successfully defended individuals facing financial and white collar charges throughout Essex County and Eastern Massachusetts.

 Calm seas after the storm of a criminal charge.